lallaria/MultiworldGG/worlds/dontstarvetogether/docs/setup_en.md

   cooking dishes with a Crock Pot.
 - Most of your received items are recipe unlocks.
 Check your crafting menu for your items.
 - Once you've connected your world to Archipelgo for the first time, it's possible to continue even if not connected.
-Progress syncs when you connect to Archipelago again.
+Progress syncs when you connect to MultiworldGG again.
 However, offline progress is lost if you regenerate your world!
-- It is fine to play the same Archipelago slot on multiple worlds, even by multiple people at the same time.
+- It is fine to play the same MultiworldGG slot on multiple worlds, even by multiple people at the same time.
     * You cannot play multiple slots on a single world.
-The DST's Archipelago client only connects to the DST server on the same machine.
+The DST's MultiworldGG client only connects to the DST server on the same machine.
-- You cannot connect a different slot/multiworld to your existing Archipelago DST world.
+- You cannot connect a different slot/multiworld to your existing MultiworldGG DST world.
 Your client will tell you if you have a mismatch.